Program Description

 - Applicants must currently reside in a nursing home and have been there for a minimum of three months.

-- Applicants must have been Medicaid eligible for at least 30 of the days in which they have been residing in the nursing home (Medicaid in MD is also called Medical Assistance).
+- Applicants must have been Medicaid eligible for at least 30 of the days in which they have been residing in the nursing home.

 - The care services the individual receives once they have returned home or to an assisted living residence must cost less than what Medicaid was paying for their nursing home services.